rakskhitha/rakskhitha/README.md

 - 🌱 I have undergone intership on **Java Full Stack web development**

-- 👨‍💻 I’m currently working at PArvam - **technical trainee engineer*
+- 👨‍💻 I’m currently working at Parvam - **technical trainee engineer*

 - 💻 All of my projects are available on [GitHub](https://github.com/rakskhitha_gec_2025)